-Dr. Bowman later encouraged both Presidents Hopkins and Delaney to establish a preserve, and became founding director of the Environmental Center in 2004.
-It wasn’t until May 2006 that a 382 acre portion of campus was officially designated “Sawmill Slough Preserve” by the UNF Board of Trustees at the urging of President John Delaney.
+Dr. Bowman later encouraged both Presidents Hopkins and Delaney to establish a preserve and became the founding director of the Environmental Center in 2004.
+It wasn’t until May 2006 that a 382-acre portion of the campus was officially designated “Sawmill Slough Preserve” by the UNF Board of Trustees at the urging of President John Delaney.
 The north portion of the Sawmill Slough Preserve is kept natural for the purposes of conservation and research.
-Within the north part exists the wildlife friendly Eco-road, which was originally called the North-South road.
+Within the north part exists the wildlife-friendly Eco-road, which was originally called the North-South road.
 In order to recognize both the Preserve mission and the transportation needs of the University, three wildlife crossings were installed underneath Eco-road (1 large-mammal, 2 small-mammal).
 These crossings have been documented to be consistently utilized by wildlife, and have significantly contributed towards a decrease of roadkill mortalities on campus.
-The south portion of the Preserve includes the nature trails and is utilized for recreation.
+The south portion of the Preserve includes nature trails and is utilized for recreation.
 In 2008, the John M. Golden Environmental Education Pavilion was established adjacent to the nature trailhead and Lake Oneida.
 The Pavilion houses community events and educational programs conducted by Eco-Adventures, where students may also rent out camping and paddling gear.
-The Preserve is a unique natural asset with a rich diversity of habitats, flora and fauna.
-It not only provides a living laboratory for students, faculty, staff and community members, but also helps protect biodiversity within an urban island environment.
+The Preserve is a unique natural asset with a rich diversity of habitats, flora, and fauna.
+It not only provides a living laboratory for students, faculty, staff, and community members, but it also helps protect biodiversity within an urban island environment.

 - Woodward, M.W.
 1993.
 Fight On!
 A Twenty-Year History of the Sawmill Slough Conservation Club.
 Michael Woodward: Jacksonville, FL.